Rediscover your tummy muscles

 It’s tough and it’s effective!

-Pilates has given me defined, strong arms and longer looking leaner legs (not to mention the butt-lift which is great for this 40-something body that’s created 3 children).
+We use thera-bands; Pilates balls and sliding discs to help you build defined, strong arms and longer looking, leaner legs (not to mention the butt-lift which this 40-something body needs!).

 I love helping my clients achieve the same for themselves.